Gomosuza/raytracer/Readme.md

 # Setup

+Built with Visual Studio 2019 and .Net Core 3.0.

-The compute shader implementation is now in its [own repository](https://github.com/MarcStan/monogame-framework-computeshader) and referenced via a git submodule.
+The compute shader implementation is in its [own repository](https://github.com/MarcStan/monogame-framework-computeshader) and referenced via a git submodule.
 Therefore you must run:

 ```
 git submodule init && git submodule update